Caroline-French/hangman-project/README.md

 ## Usage instructions
 After running the file milestone_5.py, you will be asked to guess a letter.
 Continue following the on-screen instructions until the game is complete.

 ## License information
+Please see the LICENCE.txt file in this repository for license information